mcmilk/7-Zip-zstd/DOC/Methods-Extern.md

 Zstandard library is provided as open source software using the BSD license.

 7-Zip Container Header:

-This header is mandatory and must be exact 5 bytes.
-The data within that header is for informational purposes only and not used by the decoder.
-If the header is not there, or has another size, the decoder will not decompress the content.
+This header is for informational purposes only.
+It's not mandatory for decompressing the data.
 ``` C
  Byte _ver_major; // currently 1
  Byte _ver_minor; // currently 2